Welcome to Haughmond Class

 We provide lots of opportunities for role play in nursery, with a Home Corner in the classroom and a number of role play boxes, e.g. doctors, hairdressers, vets, shopping.
 Outside we have a den/construction resources, a mud kitchen and a pirate ship.

 Visit the library to borrow some of the books we will read in Nursery.
-Can you find any books about mini-beasts, farm animals and summer?
+Can you find any information books about food, Winter, Chinese New Year, Spring or Easter?

 Over the school year we aim for children to become very familiar with between 6 - 10 stories We will read them frequently and encourage the children to join in.

 - use number rhymes to recognise adding one more or taking one away

 - matching, naming and talking about 2D shapes

 - use the language of measurement, e.g. long, short

 We would like to celebrate your child’s achievements at home and for you to share your proud moments with us.